Hessdalen lights: Hypotheses

 One explanation attributes the phenomenon to an incompletely understood combustion of airborne dust from mining in the area.
 The analysis identified hydrogen, oxygen and other elements including titanium.
 It was thought this occurs in Hessdalen because of the large deposits of scandium there.
-The research led to the Norwegian press proclaiming that "The Mystery in Hessdalen is Solved".
+The publication of this research led to the Norwegian press proclaiming that "The Mystery in Hessdalen is Solved".